philippinespire/pire_ssl_data_processing/periophthalmus_argentilineatus/README.md

 ### 10. Identifying regions for probe development.

+Original attempt failed - had to modify the sbatch scripts to work properly with Augustus config file in Eric's directory.
+Working now!

 Make a directory for probe design in periophthalmus_argentilineatus, copy assembly fasta and needed scripts.

 ```